Andaman Islands: Religion

 Other religions practiced in the Andaman and Nicobar Islands are, in order of size, Hinduism, Christianity, Islam, Sikhism, Buddhism, Jainism and Baháʼí Faith.

 Government

 Port Blair is the chief community on the islands, and the administrative centre of the Union Territory.
 The Andaman Islands form a single administrative district within the Union Territory, the Andaman district (the Nicobar Islands were separated and established as the new Nicobar district in 1974).

 Transportation

-The only commercial airport is Veer Savarkar International Airport in Port Blair, which has scheduled services to Kolkata, Chennai, New Delhi, Bengaluru, Hyderabad and Visakhapatnam.
+The only commercial airport is Veer Savarkar International Airport in Port Blair.
 The airport is under the control of the Indian Navy.
-Prior to 2016 only daylight operations were allowed; however, since 2016 night flights have also operated.
+Prior to 2016 only daylight operations were allowed; since 2016 night flights have also operated.
 A small airstrip, about 1000 m long, is located near the eastern shore of North Andaman near Diglipur.

-Due to the length of the routes and the small number of airlines flying to the islands, fares have historically been relatively expensive, although cheaper for locals than visitors.
-Fares are high during the peak seasons of spring and winter, although fares have decreased over time due to the expansion of the civil aviation industry in India.
-Private flights are also allowed to land in Port Blair airport with prior permission.

-There is also a ship service from Chennai, Visakhapatnam and Kolkata.
-The journey requires three days and two nights, and depends on weather.
+There are also ships from Chennai, Visakhapatnam and Kolkata.